 The Criminal Justice Reform branch of the Racial Justice Initiative aims to improve people’s lives and make the world a more equitable place for all.
-We will educate Temple Israel members, including ourselves, about some of the complexities of the criminal justice system with at least two questions in mind: What are the injustices in the system adversely affecting African Americans?
+We will educate Temple Israel members, including ourselves, about some of the complexities of the criminal justice system with at least two questions in mind: What are the injustices in the system adversely affecting People of Color?
 What can and should we do about it?
 We know that Temple Israel cannot make a difference on its own.
 Therefore, we will partner with other groups to accomplish our work.
 We will take two approaches: Tzedek and Chesed.
-The first will involve advocacy to change the law to make it more just and effective and particularly to reduce the adverse impact on African Americans.
+The first will involve advocacy to change the law to make it more just and effective and particularly to reduce the adverse impact on People of Color.
 The second will involve working directly with those affected.

 Purchase from Black-Owned Businesses